Profile: Writer Ben Skerker

 - Mix together the cinnamon and 1 tablespoon sugar.

 - Fold the flour mixture into the butter mixture.
-Add the sour cream and mix until blended; do not overmix.

 - Spread half the batter into the prepared pan.
 Sprinkle the walnuts over the batter, and then sprinkle with the cinnamon/sugar mixture.
 Spread the rest of the batter on top of the walnuts.

 - Bake 40–50 minutes until golden brown or a cake tester inserted in the center comes out clean.
 Remove the cake from the oven and let it cool in the pan.